 Will I receive books or a reading packet?
 You will receive online access to class materials; you may print them if you wish.

 Tuition (Core Program only)

 How is tuition determined?
-We are committed to keeping tuition accessible, and our tuition is a fraction of our cost to run the program.
-Our sliding fee scale for tuition is detailed on the Core Certificate Program page.
+We are committed to keeping tuition accessible.
+The Core Program tuition cost of $3,500 is a fraction of the full cost to run the program.
+More information on our tuition can be found here.

 When are tuition payments due?
 Tuition is due before the start of the program; please reach out to us if that poses a challenge so we can make arrangements.